 Yes, Continuing Education Classes are required for electricians / trainee's in Washington State to renew or when applying for you State Exam.
 Electrical codes and products are consistanly changing.
 Taking a course in a classroom setting is a perferct oportunity to refresh on what you already know or learn something new.

-The pressure can be a lot when taking a State Electirical Exam.
+The State Electirical Exam can be overwhelming.
 Exam prep classes are designed to build the confidence of the individual by learing and doing.
 We review the NEC and take time to work through practice exams.
 This helps understand the areas each person can improve on.
 The goal is to PASS!
 That is what is important.

 Stay up-to-date with the NEC by taking a code update class.
 Courses will cover code updates throughout the course.
 An NEC Changes course will specialize on the changes.